mikko-ahonen/usm-rfc/workflow-format.md

 Profile refers to either role or position in the organization hierarchy, that may be assigned responsibilities for this workflow.
 It is represented as a JSON object.

-id
+#### id

 This field MUST uniquely identify the role or position.
 This value MUST be JSON string.
 This field MUST be unique within the organization using this USM deployment.

-name
+#### name

 Human-readable name for the profile.
 This field MUST be a JSON string.

+#### Example

 ```json
     {